MarkWareham/MicroProfile-TCK-Runners/MicroProfile-Config/README.md

 ## Run against Payara Embedded

-There is a profile for running against Payara Embedded All called payara-embedded.
+There is a profile for running against Payara Embedded All called payara-server-embedded.
 To run tests against Payara Embedded All, do the following:

-    Run tests in the tck-runner project via maven, replacing ${version} with the version of Payara Embedded All you wish to test against: cd tck-runner && mvn clean -Ppayara-embedded test -Dpayara.version=${version}
+    Run tests in the tck-runner project via maven, replacing ${version} with the version of Payara Embedded All you wish to test against: cd tck-runner && mvn clean -Ppayara-server-embedded test -Dpayara.version=${version}